RiotGamesCookbooks/dirsrv-cookbook/README.md

 ### Credentials

 The 'credentials' attribute found on many of these resources provides a way to use credentials stored in a databag.
 It can either be a Hash object with the keys defined below, or a String.
-If this specified a String, it should contain the name of a databag item within the 'dirsrv' databag that contains a Hash object as specified above.
-This attribute defaults to the string 'default'.
-If you create a databag named 'dirsrv' and put a databag item in it named 'default' with these two keys, then it will be used by default and you will not need to specify this option.
+If this specified a String, it will look for a databag whose name matches the calling cookbook and pull out an item whose name matches the 'credentials' string.
+This data bag item should have the Hash keys described below.
+If no credentials are specified, it will look for a data bag item called 'default_credentials'.

 key      | value
 ---------|-------
 userdn   | The bind DN used to initialize the instance and create the initial set of LDAP entries.
-Example: 'cn=Directory Manager' password | The password, in plain text user     | Used exclusively by the cfgdir_credentials attribute to create management credentials for an administrative configuration directory service.
+Example: 'cn=Directory Manager' password | The password, in plain text user     | Used by the admin_credentials attribute to setup the 389 admin server.

 ## Examples

 The included Vagrantfile and vagrant specific recipes are used to spin up a test environment demonstrating four-way multi-master replication, a proxy/hub and a consumer.
 These recipes can be used as a template for use in your wrapper cookbooks.
-You can read more about various cookbook patterns (here)[http://blog.vialstudios.com/the-environment-cookbook-pattern]
+You can read more about various cookbook patterns on Jamie's [blog](http://blog.vialstudios.com/the-environment-cookbook-pattern)

 ## TODO

-* Read credentials from a databag named for the calling cookbook, instead of 'dirsrv'.
+* Register admin server with configuration directory server a la register-ds-admin

 # Author